mert10unal/K-t-phane/README.md

 and EpisodeName = 'Sonbahar'
 select * from Episode

---Library floor nick name ‘x’ olan (x farazi bişe) library floorun book --namelari nedir. select BookTitle from LibraryFloor,Section,BookSection,Book where LibraryFloor.Id=Section.FloorId and Section.Id=BookSection.SectionId
+--Book names of library floor with library floor nick name 'x' select BookTitle from LibraryFloor,Section,BookSection,Book where LibraryFloor.Id=Section.FloorId and Section.Id=BookSection.SectionId